Textbook Rental

 Textbook Rental Policy

-• Students are responsible for picking up their own textbooks.
+• Students are responsible for ordering/picking up their own textbooks.
+Look at detailed instructions on how to order your books.

 • Any book not returned by the Due Date will be billed full replacement cost 7 days after the due date.
 Rental books returned after the due date may have replacement cost reversed and be issued the appropriate Late Fees.